mvdan/pastecat/README.md

 reasons you might want to support HTTPS too.

 In such cases, you can run pastecat behind a reverse proxy like Nginx.

+##### HTTP compression

+Like HTTPS, you can use software like Nginx to add compression on top of pastecat.